 Previously at NetApp, as executive vice president of Product Operations, George was responsible for the strategy and development of NetApp’s product and solutions portfolio.
-Before that George was senior vice president of the Data ONTAP Group.
-He oversaw the product roadmap and engineering execution for the Data ONTAP operating system, the world’s most widely deployed branded storage operating system.
+Before that, George was senior vice president of the Data ONTAP Group overseeing development of the Data ONTAP operating system.

 George joined NetApp as senior vice president of the Storage Solutions Group, where he was responsible for the solutions portfolio and joint partner technology integration.